-The author's documentation for the application is found in the RomWBW distribution in the 'Doc\Contrib' directory.
+The author's documentation for the application is found in the RomWBW distribution in the 'Doc/Contrib' directory.

 The application supports a significant number of EEPROM parts.
 It should automatically detect your part.
-If it does not recognize your chip, make sure that you do not have a write protect jumper set - this jumper will cause the ROM chip type to be unrecognized.
+If it does not recognize your chip, make sure that you do not have a write protect jumper set - this jumper can prevent the ROM chip from being recognized.

 Reprogramming a ROM chip in-place is inherently dangerous.
-If anything goes wrong, you will be left with a non-functional system and no ability to run the FLASH application again.
+If anything goes wrong, you will be left with a non-functional system and no ability to run the 'FLASH' application again.
 Use this application with caution and be prepared to use a hardware ROM programmer to restore your system if needed.